Tutorial

 Neut is a module-based functional programming language with static memory management via modality.
 This chapter is a quick introduction to this language.

-In Programming in Neut, we will see Neut's "functional" aspect.
+Programming in Neut covers the "functional" part.
 We'll see how to write code in Neut.

-In Static Memory Management, we will see Neut's "static" aspect.
-We will see how to handle memory operations in Neut.
+Static Memory Management covers the "static" part.
+We'll see how memory is managed in Neut.
 We'll also see Neut's technique to optimize memory allocation.

 This chapter assumes you are familiar with languages like Haskell, OCaml, or F#.